Nene-S/Image_Classification/readme.md

-# Image Classification in PyTorch
+# Infant Emotion Recognition.

-This repository contains code for building and training a Convolutional Neural Network (CNN) from scratch to classify images in the **BabyFace** dataset.
+This repository contains code for building and training a Convolutional Neural Network (CNN) and a Residual Neural Network(ResNet) from scratch, to classify images in the **BabyFace** dataset.
 The project demonstrates deep learning techniques using PyTorch, including dataset preprocessing, model training, evaluation, and inference.

 ## Prerequisites